hasithaa/bal.tips/content.en/docs/langlib/array/functions/length/index.md

 # `length`

-The `length` function is used to determine the number of elements in an array.
-When this function is called with an array as its input parameter, it returns an `int` value that represents the number of elements in the array.
+The `length` function is used to determine the number of elements in a list.
+When this function is called with a list as its input parameter, it returns an `int` value that represents the number of elements in the list.
 {{< example >}}

 For example, if you have an array of colors like `[🔵,🟡,🟢,🔴]`, and you call the length function on this array using the expression `[🔵,🟡,🟢,🔴].length()`, the function would return the `int` value 4, which represents the number of colors in the array.